virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```

-Below you can find one more approach to specify a target node group for API method to be executed at:
+Below you can find one more approach to specify a target node group for the API method to be executed at:
 ``` json
 {
     "api" : "jelastic.environment.control.RestartNodesByGroup",